helena-spawn/grass-demo/readme.md

     };

 ## The grassFactory object
-The <code>grassFactory</code> is a simple factory class that is constructed with some canvas dimension information that is used to determine the size of the grass object.
+The `grassFactory` is a simple factory class that is constructed with some canvas dimension information that is used to determine the size of the grass object.

     constructor(P5: p5, drawHeight: number, canvasHeight: number)
     {